soumyah1512/soumyah1512/README.md

 # Hi there 👋,
 I am Soumya Hakke, dedicated and efficient, aspiring full-stack developer currently learning MERN stack.
 Curious to explore and learn new things .

+I am highly skilled at HTML, CSS, JavaScript and React.
+Apart from coding, I like to play football as it helps improve my physical health and helps me stay positive and consistent towards my goals.
+Also, I love to travel and explore new places.

 ## Skills
 • ⚛️ REACT | REDUX
 • 💻 HTML | CSS | JS